-All cities need a main centre - that point in the mass sprawl that everyone is familiar with.
+All cities need a main centre.
+That point in the mass sprawl that everyone is familiar with.
 In Istanbul, this centre is Taksim Square.
-Before we’d ever been to Istanbul, we had romantic images of mosques, minarets and the Grand Bazaar - and so we were a bit dazed and confused, to say the least, when our service bus pulled to the side of the road in Taksim Square and told us it was time to get off.
+Before we’d ever been to Istanbul, we had romantic images of mosques, minarets and the Grand Bazaar.
+So we were a bit dazed and confused, to say the least, when our service bus pulled to the side of the road in Taksim Square and told us it was time to get off.
 Welcome to Istanbul!

 For us, Taksim Square is the epitome of the phrase ‘assault to the senses.’
 At first sight, you think, “What the…?”
 And because of this, you become strangely attached to the place.

 This is the place where dignitaries come to lay wreaths to show their respects.
-This is the place where city public gatherings are held; sometimes it’s scenes of celebration and other times, it’s a place where people come to make their voices heard.
+This is the place where city public gatherings are held.
+Sometimes it’s scenes of celebration.
+Other times, it’s a place where people come to make their voices heard.